 1. Sales Manager

 No surprise, any type of sales job is great for people who get their energy from talking to strangers.
-Here you get the chance to talk to potential customers and help them with their buying decision.
+Here you get the chance to talk to potential customers and help them with their buying decisions.

 For many sales positions today you don’t need to come to an office anymore but can work from home.
 You either have to do cold callings or get to call customers who are already interested in the product or service you are trying to sell.